Superrehtard/old_diaspora_wiki/Community-supported-pods.md

 Here's a list of pods (seed hosters) run by the Diaspora community members.
 Remember, when you join one, you always log in there, but can follow friends on *all* of them.
 Now *that's* freedom!

-###This is Alpha software, we do out best but cannot guarantee that there are security holes that expose your data.
+###This is Alpha software, we do out best but cannot guarantee that there are no security holes that expose your data.

 Please do not try to crack these machines; they have been freely offered by people so that the project can move forward.
 Abusing their trust will make them go away.